Remembering the Halloween Blizzard that Buried South Dakota and Minnesota

 Minnesota and Iowa took the majority of the ice with this system while Sioux Falls and most of South Dakota got the snow.
 Overall, according to Wikipedia, between the blizzard and the ice storm, 22 people were killed and over 100 were injured.

-- Kids in Bismarck, North Dakota had to trick-or-treat at -10 below.
+- Kids in Bismarck, North Dakota had to trick-or-treat in 10 below weather

-- Over 100,000 people without power across the Midwest
+- Over 100,000 people were without power across the Midwest

 - Both I-90 and I-29 were closed